ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 root@test:~# apt-get install xen-system-amd64
 ```

-By default on a Xen system the majority of the hosts memory is assigned to dom0 on boot and dom0's size is dynamically modified ("ballooned") automatically in order to accommodate new guests which are started.
+By default on a Xen system, the majority of the host's memory is assigned to dom0 on boot, and dom0's size is dynamically modified ("ballooned") automatically to accommodate new guests which are started.

-In order to properly configure Dom0 Xen, you need to modify the _/etc/default/grub.d/xen.cfg_ file.
+To properly configure Dom0 Xen, you need to modify the _/etc/default/grub.d/xen.cfg_ file.
 For example, add the following to give 1Gb RAM to Dom0, and enable serial logging (assuming COM2) both from Linux kernel and Xen:

 ```
 root@test:~# vim /etc/default/grub.d/xen.cfg